 Formula Kart Stars (nee Champions of the Future/BRDC Stars of Tomorrow)

-Formula Kart Stars (FKS) is a British based Karting Championship for drivers between the ages of nine and 16, which is supported by Bernie Ecclestone’s Formula One Management Ltd, 2008 Formula One World Champion Lewis Hamilton and Lewis’ father Anthony.
+Formula Kart Stars (FKS) is a British based Karting Championship which is supported by Bernie Ecclestone’s Formula One Management Ltd, 2008 Formula One World Champion Lewis Hamilton and Lewis’ father Anthony.

 In 1995 McLaren Formula One team boss Ron Dennis, Mercedes Motorsport chief Norbert Haug and Zip Kart owner Martin Hines formed the McLaren Mercedes Champions of the Future Series with the aim of bringing karting to a wider audience and providing young British talent with a clear path towards the upper echelons of motorsport and in particular, Formula One.